pdumais/synth/modules/vcf/README.md

     the 100k and 1.8k resistors on the cv input in the datasheet are a divider to drop 10v down to 180mV.
 I need to adapt this for 5v

-- The range for resonance CV is 0-2V.
-What does that relate to?
-- No need for output buffer
-- will output audio signal stay within +-5v?